-Search Guidelines for Academic Administrative Positions - Redraft
+Search Procedures for Academic Administrator Positions

 Purposes

-These guidelines have two purposes.
+These procedures present a set of guidelines that have two purposes.
 First, they set forth the values that should inform leadership hiring practices at the UO.
 Second, and drawing on these values, the guidelines articulate best practices for filling vacancies in high-level academic administrative positions.

 Guiding Values